-Justice Gorsuch Finds His 'Easier' Solution Doesn't Have Many Takers On First Day
+Justice Gorsuch Finds His 'Easier' Solution Has Few Takers On 1st Day

 Justice Elena Kagan noted that the court has had a contrary interpretation for decades.
 To adopt a new interpretation, she said, would be "a kind of revolution ... to the extent you can have a revolution in this kind of case."

-Gorsuch was a less enthusiastic participant in the next two arguments, but again focused on the "plain language" of the statutes in his questioning.
+Gorsuch was a less enthusiastic participant in the next two arguments, but he again focused on the "plain language" of the statutes in his questioning.
 In the second case, involving who can intervene in a property rights case, Gorsuch asked no questions of the lawyer on one side, Neal Katyal, who had testified for him at his confirmation hearing.

 Gorsuch did not have much time to prepare for the 13 cases to be argued over the next two weeks.